Full circle

 Sorry, but not sorry—to borrow an overused phrase.

-autistic people.
-If the other autistic person shows several self-stimulatory behaviors (especially movement-based ones).
-Or if an autistic person is chatting with you, but only wants to discuss their extremely niche, limited interests.
-Or if they can’t stop interrupting a group chat to go on and on about their niche, limited interest, I get it—at this point in my life, I can’t handle a Zoom call full of autistic people right now.We can be “a lot” to handle.
-And unless I’m in a good place, I can’t handle others like me.
+For example: If another Autistic person shows several self-stimulatory behaviors (especially movement-based ones); or if an Autistic person is chatting with you, but only wants to discuss their extremely niche, limited interests; or if they can’t stop interrupting a group chat to go on and on about their niche, limited interest, it over-stimulates me, on top of surfacing that jealousy which I read as annoyance.

-I’m happy I know myself well enough now to acknowledge and accept this about myself.
-But it feels wrong admitting it “out loud.”
+But, I’m happy to know myself well enough now to acknowledge and accept this about myself.
+It feels wrong to admit it “out loud,” but it’s a reality many of us heavily masked Autistic adults experience.

 inside-of-cheeks chewing